ronammar/ipf_signature_elastic_net/README.md

-# ipf_signature_elastic_net
+# Code for *Elastic net regularization to define a genomic signature for idiopathic pulmonary fibrosis*
-Companion code for IPF signature manuscript
+Companion code for IPF signature manuscript.